 After workshopping ideas and designing a plan forward, a small team has worked on a miniaturized ear tag to replace the collar.
 Staff from WWF and U.S. Fish and Wildlife Service spent time studying a polar bear named Lyutyik up close in the Alaska Zoo and have since incorporated information from the experience into the design process.
 The tag will then be tested on a polar bear in captivity with a goal to deploy them in the wild by 2020.

 Located just off the coast of Virginia Key in Miami, the “Royal Caribbean Cruises Ltd. Reef” is an active site for coral reef research, restoration, and citizen science.
-RCL began partnering with University of Miami’s Rosenstiel School of Marine and Atmospheric Science “Rescue a Reef” program in 2017, following Hurricane Irma’s destruction of many underwater environments in the area.
+RCG began partnering with University of Miami’s Rosenstiel School of Marine and Atmospheric Science “Rescue a Reef” program in 2017, following Hurricane Irma’s destruction of many underwater environments in the area.

-Last year, employees at RCL’s headquarters in Miami worked together to build coral “tree,” structures made of PVC pipe on which small coral pieces are affixed, giving them greater chances to survive and grow new colonies of their own.
+Last year, employees at RCG’s headquarters in Miami worked together to build coral “tree,” structures made of PVC pipe on which small coral pieces are affixed, giving them greater chances to survive and grow new colonies of their own.
 Later during dive expeditions employees sourced corals from the “trees” and planted them onto our reef.
-Groups of RCL scuba divers and snorkelers continue to volunteer their time on follow-up expeditions, to check on these trees and continue the development of our reef — to date they’ve outplanted staghorn 1,010 corals.
+Groups of RCG scuba divers and snorkelers continue to volunteer their time on follow-up expeditions, to check on these trees and continue the development of our reef — to date they’ve outplanted staghorn 1,010 corals.

 In 2016, WWF and Royal Caribbean joined forces to help ensure the long-term health of the oceans by setting – and achieving – ambitious sustainability targets to lessen the company’s environmental impact, raise awareness for ocean conservation with our guests and crew, and support ocean conservation projects around the world.